 Direct folders are safer than zip files, because all files are in their original format.
 If you want, you can always compress the folder to be a zip, rar or 7z file.
 ExSB provides the feature post backup which allows you to use a script to compress the folder automatically when a backup operation finished.

-When you click "Browse" to choose a direct folder in ExSB, you actually are choosing the file INFO.ini in its root location.
+When you click "Browse" to choose a direct folder in ExSB, you are actually choosing the file INFO.ini in its root location.
 This way, we can use a single "Open File" dialog box for both zip and direct folder formats.

 It's obvious that "direct folder" has no size limit, as long as the target disk has enough free space.

-Actually, file achievers with compression such as 7-Zip are good choices for backing up huge files.
+Actually, file achievers with compression, such as 7-Zip, are good choices for backing up huge files.

 ExSB can run a .cmd script to perform additional tasks after a backup operation is done, when it finds the special file in its postrun folder (postrun\postbackup.cmd).